Norwegian Football Cup: History

 The first cup was played in 1902, and Oscar II presented the King's Cup to the inaugural tournament.
 This was an invitation tournament organised by Kristiania IF and the Norwegian Football Association, which was later given official status.
 Five teams joined the competition, and Odd reached the final without playing a match.
 Grane won the first Norwegian Cup after they defeated Odd 2–0 at Gamle Frogner Stadion, Kristiania.
 The first tournament who had official status at the time of the events was the 1904 Norwegian Cup and was won by Odd.
 In the beginning, the cup was open for county champions only.
-This continued until 1933, when the cup was opened for all clubs of a certain standing.
+This continued until 1917, when the cup was opened for all clubs of a certain standing.
 League football began with the 1937–38 season, and Fredrikstad became the first team to win a domestic double by winning both the league and the cup in the same year.
 Due to the outbreak of World War II, the competition was not played between the 1940 and 1945 editions.
 The competition was not nationwide until 1963.
-1963 was the first year clubs from Northern Norway were allowed to participate, this was due to a poor communication system in the northern parts of Norway and to the belief that the clubs in the three northern counties could not compete on the same level as the southern clubs (Bodø/Glimt - one of the two northern newcomers - did stay in the cup to the fourth round that year).
-Until 1963, teams from Northern Norway competed in their own Northern Norwegian Championships.
+1963 was the first year clubs from Northern Norway were allowed to participate, this was due to a poor communication system in the northern parts of Norway and to the belief that the clubs in the three northern counties could not compete on the same level as the southern clubs (Bodø/Glimt – one of the two northern newcomers – did stay in the cup to the fourth round that year).
+Until 1963, teams from Northern Norway competed in their own Northern Norwegian Championships, including the Northern Norwegian Cup.

 Before the 2004 cup final, NRK awarded the 1986 final between Tromsø and Lillestrøm with the title Tidenes Cupfinale (Best cup final ever), and ex-Rosenborg striker Gøran Sørloth with Tidenes Cuphelt (Best cup hero ever).

 The final has been played at Ullevaal Stadion since the 1948 cup final.